Burlington, Iowa: Education

-Burlington is served by the Burlington Community School District, which has five elementary schools, one intermediate school, one middle school, one high school and one alternative high school.
+Burlington is served by the Burlington Community School District, which consists of five elementary schools, one intermediate school, one middle school, one high school and one alternative high school.
 Private education is also available for kindergarten through 12th grade at Notre Dame Catholic School and Great River Christian School (GRCS).

 In 1833 the first school facility for Burlington opened in a log cabin.
 School District No. 2 of the Township of Burlington was established on March 29, 1849.

 The Burlington School District has five elementary schools: North Hill, Sunnyside, Grimes, Corse and Black Hawk.
 All are new buildings or have been recently completely rehabilitated, the newest, North Hill Elementary, received its first students in 2009, there are no elementary school buildings within the school district that are over 40 years old.
 The district has two middle schools: Edward Stone and Aldo Leopold.
 Beginning with the 2010–11 school year, students who had attended Oak Street Middle School (an aging building that was completed around 1907) began attending Aldo Leopold (named in honor of ecologist, and environmentalist, Aldo Leopold, a former resident of Burlington, and author of "A Sand County Almanac"), the new school building is located near the corner of Sunnyside Avenue, and Roosevelt Avenue.
 Edward Stone, which opened at the start of the 2012–13 school year, is located near the corner of Lawrence Drive and Mason Road.
 The middle school was named in honor of former JPL head, and Burlington educated Dr. Edward Stone.
 This building replaced the James Madison Middle School building, which has only been in the system since the mid-1960s.
 These two new middle schools were built to accommodate more students after a third building, Horace Mann, was gutted by fire in 2005.

 Burlington Community High School was constructed in 1968, and occupied the following year, with the first graduating class in June 1970.
 Prior to that, the high school students were educated at the former Apollo High School building located near the downtown business district; the building is still standing and for a time served as Burlington Alternative High School, but has been unoccupied since 1996.
 Notre Dame High School and Elementary schools occupy a building near the Burlington high school.
 Great River Christian Schools occupies the old Prospect Hill Elementary School building, 426 Harrison St. A third middle school building once existed on the edge of Perkins Park, named Horace Mann, that building was gutted by fire in 2005, and later razed.
-The school district offices are located near the corner of West Avenue, and White Street, in a large mansion once owned by Railroad tycoon Charles Elliott Perkins, and is nicknamed "The White House," due to the whitewashed facade.
+The school district offices are located near the corner of West Avenue, and White Street, in a large mansion once owned by Railroad tycoon Charles Elliott Perkins, and is nicknamed "The White House", due to the whitewashed facade.
 The original High School building (which now serves as the School District Maintenance shops) is noted as being the first high school built west of the Mississippi River.

 Burlington is also served by Southeastern Community College.

-Burlington Public Library serves the community.
+The Burlington Public Library serves the community.